Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Tweak the latent size, how does it affect the two loss components?
 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

 ## 2022-04-21
+From the increased learning rate of 2e-4 I can conclude that it did not really help.
+The initial curve angle is steeper, but the learning process appears to be more erratic.
+Intermittent spikes in loss increase (once from 0.015 to 0.8) in the reconstruction loss occur, after which the model tries to settle back to loss values that match the slightly lower learning rate of 1e-4.
+I'm not sure what the model does here, but when I inspect the images at this point, the model clearly suffered some kind of collapse because it appears as though all it has learned is lost: it produces stick figures again.

+Looks as though I'm burning through my starting freebie credits as well.
+I'm losing about € 10 a day on a single experiment of about 12 hours of training, and that's the minimum I can do to get a somewhat clear picture of what the model learning accomplishes.
+This means I'll be out of budget by the end of this month and I'll either have to switch to training on my good old mobile GTX 1060 or decide to spend some of my own budget on a T4 again.
+I'll certainly want to keep the storage bucket I think, it's a very useful way of storing the training artifacts.

+Today I'm going to drop the learning rate back to 1e-4 and also I'm going to drop the 'standing' filter on the images.
+I want to see how the model does on the much more complete image collection.
+I think it should do fine, and if it does I can start re-training sessions instead of learning from scratch every time.

+## 2022-04-21
 I spent about two days refactoring code to end up basically exactly where I was three days ago.
 I spent time redesigning